MathJSLab/.github/LOGBOOK.md

 This file contains general information about the actions of the [MathJSLab Project](https://mathjslab.com/) that go beyond the scope of the individual projects.
 In other words, what cannot be recorded in the `CHANGES.md` file of each software project, or the general actions of the organization, are recorded here, indexed by date.

+## 2025-10-25

+- The script `script/helper/copy-repo-files.ts` has been created (the file `input/resource/mathjslab/copy.repo.config.json` has also been created).

 ## 2025-10-19

 - Changes in `.prettierignore` file.